imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 # **createContactNote**
 > ResourceLinkResponse createContactNote(createContactNoteInputObject, id)

-Create a new contact note.
+Create a new contact note